-On September 25, 2017, AIG announced organizational changes designed to position AIG a growing, more profitable insurer that is focused on underwriting excellence.
-In the fourth quarter of 2017, AIG finalized its plan to reorganize its operating model.
+On September 25, 2017, AIG Parent announced organizational changes designed to position AIG Parent a growing, more profitable insurer that is focused on underwriting excellence.
+In the fourth quarter of 2017, AIG parent finalized its plan to reorganize its operating model.
 Commercial Insurance and Consumer Insurance segments transitioned to General Insurance and Life and Retirement, respectively.
-AIG's core businesses include General Insurance, Life and Retirement and Other Operations.
+AIG Parent's core businesses include General Insurance, Life and Retirement and Other Operations.
 General Insurance consists of two operating segments - North America and International.
 Life and Retirement consists of four operating segments - Individual Retirement, Group Retirement, Life Insurance and Institutional Markets.
 Blackboard U.S. Holdings, Inc. (Blackboard), AIG's technology-driven subsidiary, is reported within Other Operations.
-AIG also reports a Legacy Portfolio consisting of run-off insurance lines and legacy investments, which are considered non-core.
+AIG also reports a Legacy Portfolio consisting of run-off insurance lines, primarily reinsured with our composite reinsurer, Fortitude Re, and legacy investments, which are considered non-core.

-Additional information on AIG is publicly available in AIG Parent's regulatory filings with the U.S. Securities and Exchange Commission (SEC), which can be found at www.sec.gov.
+Additional information on AIG Parent is publicly available in AIG Parent's regulatory filings with the U.S. Securities and Exchange Commission (SEC), which can be found at www.sec.gov.
 Information regarding AIG Parent as described herein is qualified by regulatory filings AIG Parent files from time to time with the SEC.